Protecting Your Partners, Directors, and Key Employees

 Protects the business from the loss of critical individuals whose absence threatens revenue, operations, or funding.

 Critical where directors have signed personal sureties.
+Without it, the consequences are immediate and severe.

 Correct structure keeps the business operational.